Mark1708/beautify-old-photo/README.md

 ## General info
  This project allow you to bring old photos into a great view in a couple of minutes.

-To run this application, you need using Google Colab or Jupyter Notebook
+To run this project, you can use Google Colab or Jupyter Notebook

 ## Technologies
 * Python - version 3.6